turingschool/curriculum/source/projects/attend_interactive.markdown

 ##### `queue print by <attribute>`

-Print the data table sorted by the specified `attribute`, like `zipcode`.
+Print the data table sorted by the specified `attribute` like `zipcode`.

 ##### `queue save to <filename.csv>`